gsbdarc/promptops/README.md

 # Prompts and Experiment Results Analysis App

 This Flask application provides a web interface for entering prompts, uploading coded datasets, calculating metrics such as percentage of matches and Cohen's Kappa score, and downloading results as a CSV file.
-It's designed to facilitate the analysis of experimental data comparing ground truth with inference data by tracking metadata for prompt engineering, including different versions of prompts, changes, and evaluation metrics.
-This will be used for the DEI summer undergraduate internship.
+It is designed to facilitate the analysis of a series of experiments by comparing ground truth with inference data, while also tracking metadata for prompt engineering.
+This includes various versions of prompts, changes, and evaluation metrics.
+It will be used for the DEI summer undergraduate internship.

 ## Features